-“What would it take for a built up city to adapt a bus rapid transit system?
+“What would it take for a built-up city to adopt a bus rapid transit system?
 And growing attention to a city like Nairobi where I come from which experienced traffic congestion in the state of infrastructure seems difficult to expand.”

 Okay, yes I know a little bit about Nairobi because my daughter was over there just a couple of months ago.
 So we were taking a bit of interest on it.

 The interesting thing about the question with regards to bus rapid transport or you could ask the same question about light rail or heavy rail or freeways and highways are, in terms of asset management, you don’t want to jump into a solution before you’ve analyzed the problem.

 And I think, again as an engineer often we do that, we say, Oh look we’ve got this terrible congestion, we’ve got this terrible problem, we need to build ‘XYZ’.

 That’s very much our engineers in us – just wanting to speak, and do we build this or do we built that.
 But, often we need to stop and that’s probably the issue too much stopping.

 Think about what actually is the demand that we’ve got is and how we best to invest in a solution that’s going to solve those problems.

 It may well be affecting the ability of people to get the services they need and for businesses to actually conduct business in an effective manner.

 And transport in a certain area where you pour a huge amount of money, whether that’s local municipality’s money or it’s somebody else’s funds that they are investing would be, it’s a real challenge to understand what that demand is to try to find the best solution.